-The Municipality's special events are provided by local organizations and volunteers.
-The Municipality is primarily responsible for providing space and ensuring that the appropriate services are available to support activities such as water and power services, pavilions, washrooms, parking and more.
+In addition, more events are held throughout the year that are put on by other community groups such as the Ye Olde Towne Hall, Parkhill Optimist Club, Parkhill and Ailsa Craig Legions, Ailsa Craig Arts Centre, and more.
+North Middlesex special events are made possible by hard working and dedicated volunteers while the Municipality is responsible for providing space and ensuring that the appropriate services are available to support activities such as water and power services, pavilions, washrooms, parking and more.